 Celia’s passion is to help people achieve their potential and live life to the full – whether that is through pain-free functional activity or by discovering real value and purpose in their lives.

 Having worked at the McKenzie Institute early in her physiotherapy career, Celia saw first-hand how patients could treat their own backs using the McKenzie Method and become pain-free.
 Her interest in the McKenzie Method blossomed and in 1993 she gained the International Diploma from the Institute.
-By 2003, she was Chairman of the McKenzie Institute and by 2007, a qualified McKenzie Instructor.
-In January 2014 Celia was promoted as a Senior Instructor within the McKenzie Institute International, which she continued until recently.
+By 2003, she was Chairman of the McKenzie Institute and by 2007, a qualified McKenzie Instructor, being promoted as a Senior Instructor within the McKenzie Institute International, which she continued until 2015.

 Celia is also a member of Physiotherapy New Zealand and Sports Physiotherapy NZ.

-Lucy’s role is to bring a big, friendly face to our Christchurch physiotherapy practice.
-She spends most of the day napping, or playing with her human and dog friends.
-She loves to welcome each patient as they arrive but only comes into the clinic when invited.
-She has many friends, and feels that everyone needs a Lucy-cuddle to make them feel better.
+Charlie’s role is to bring a fun, friendly face to our Christchurch physiotherapy practice.
+He spends most of the day napping, or playing with his human and dog friends.
+He loves to say hello to patients, but only comes into the clinic when invited.
+He has many friends, and feels that everyone needs a Charlie-play to make them feel better.